raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        1
 ```

-We saw how to split the first element from a generator, we can `take` multiple elements:
+We saw how to split the first element from a generator, we can also `take` multiple elements.
+We use a generator so that we can iterate over the elements we take:

 ```javascript
 function * take (numberToTake, iterable) {